Mental Health Court

-- Each new referral to MHC will be evaluated and staffed by the Court Team consisting of the Judge, Defense Attorney, Deputy Prosecuting Attorney, and the Court Liaison.
+- Each new referral to MHC will be evaluated and staffed by the Court Team consisting of the Judge, Defense Attorney, Prosecuting Attorney, and Court Counselor.
 The Court Team reserves the right to not accept cases into its jurisdiction if a person does not meet eligibility criteria.

 - Participation in the 12-24 month program is voluntary.
 Defendants will be asked to waive their rights to a trial on the merits of the case and enter into an agreement to complete treatment and follow all conditions of the court.
 The Court Team will provide guidance and support as the participant work toward program and treatment goals.

-- The Court holds hearings Tuesday and Thursday at 10:30 a.m., in District Court, Everett.
-The Court Liaison is present at all court hearings and is responsible to link the participant with appropriate services and to develop effective treatment plans and goals with the participant and treatment agency.
+- The Court holds hearings on alternating Tuesdays and Thursdays at 10:30 a.m., in District Court, Everett.
+The Court Counselor is present at all court hearings and is responsible to link the participant with appropriate services and to develop effective treatment plans and goals with the participant and treatment agency.
 In addition to Court Team staffings occurring immediately prior to court, new case referrals are discussed at Court Team staffings.

 - Participants who successfully complete the program get their criminal charge(s) dismissed.

 - If you believe that a case is appropriate for MHC, you can email a copy of the MHC Referral Form to the MHC Court.